We make The Deuce of Spades and MoonLight tents The MoonLight Tents | TheTentLab

 DAC PL poles which have the highest strength (or stiffness) weight efficiency of any tent poles.
 The smallest diameter pole that we currently use is 12.1mm (in our ML2v2).
 Our “+” tents all use 13.55mm poles.
 For comparison, most two-person tent poles are from 8.5mm to 9.3mm and 4-person tents usually get up to 11mm.

 How well do the MoonLights meeting their strength-in-all-directions goal?
-Here's the WIND TUNNEL TEST results.
+Here are the WIND TUNNEL TEST results.
 Very good results indeed!
-MoonLight tents handle winds about double what regular tents can, which equates to being four times stronger (force goes as the speed squared).
+MoonLight tents handle winds about double what regular tents can, which equates to being four times stronger (force goes as the wind speed squared).
 We use some pretty fat poles so if you account for those in the ML2v2, for instance (they're roughly twice as strong as regular poles), that means the design alone accounts for the other 2X.
 Details and data

 here.